davebetts/davesdata/README.md

 General data processing tasks and examples

 ## Climate & Streamflow:
-Links to scripts for climate and streamflow analysis
+Scripts for climate and streamflow analysis

 ## WATS_USU:
-Specific scripts for the data sets used in my research at USU
+Specific to the data sets used in my research at USU